juliandreas/dire-cli/FAQ.md

 - **Cost efficiency**: Reduce API usage by reusing previous work
 - **Quality**: Build up a library of vetted translations over time

-**Example**: If you translate "Save changes" to "Enregistrer les modifications" in French once, Dire will automatically use that same translation everywhere "Save changes" appears, without calling the AI again.
+**Example**: If you translate "Save changes" to "Enregistrer les modifications" in French once, Dire will automatically use that same translation everywhere "Save changes" appears, without calling the provider again.

 ### Can I add context to improve AI translations?